lvm/sc_snippet/README.md

 - copy the whole folder to the SuperCollider Extensions folder (Platform.userExtensionDir);
 - create a new instance of Snippet to set the global key down function;
-- use Snippet.list or Snippet.global to get see all snippets;
+- use Snippet.keys or Snippet.keysCodes to get see all snippets;
 - type the key of the snippet;
 - press ctrl+l

 ## Example:
-Snippet(); //run this first;
+Snippet.enable; //run this first;
 sout -> "s.options.outDevice = "
 ndef -> "Ndef(\foo)[0] = {}"